Tiendil/tiendil-org-content/content/posts/2024-032-ai-notes-2024-the-current-state/en.md

 We can improve probabilistic models in several ways:

 1. Making model preparation more complex: more data, longer training — better results.
-2. Making model more complex by changing its architecture.
+2. Making the model more complex by changing its architecture.
-3. Making model more specialized — increasing accuracy by narrowing the solution space.
+3. Making the model more specialized — increasing accuracy by narrowing the solution space.
 4. Scaling model horizontally — correcting errors by generating multiple response variations.
-The simplest option: if the model says A in two out of three runs and B in one, then the correct answer is probably A. A slightly more complex option: running several specialized models, each of which solves part of the problem.
+The simplest option: if the model says A in two out of three runs and B in one, then the correct answer is probably A. A slightly more complex option is running several specialized models, each solving part of the problem.

 Approaches 1, 2, 3 determine the final form of the model, so they are the prerogative of model developers.

-Approach 4 does not change the form of the model itself, but allows us to control the accuracy of its results, so it is more suitable for model users.
+Approach 4 does not change the form of the model itself, but allows us to control the accuracy of its results, making it more suitable for model users.

 Keeping in mind the generations of models, we can assume that no radical breakthroughs are expected from options 1 and 2.